Willem de Kooning: Solo exhibitions

 The artist was featured in a number of solo exhibitions from 1948 to 1966, many in New York but also nationally and internationally.
-Specifically, he had fourteen separate exhibitions and even had two exhibitions per annum in the years 1953, 1964, and 1965.
+Specifically, he had 14 separate exhibitions, with two exhibitions per annum in the years 1953, 1964, and 1965.
 He was featured at the Egan Gallery, the Sidney Janis Gallery, the Museum of Fine Arts, Boston, the Arts Club of Chicago, the Martha Jackson Gallery, the Workshop Center, the Paul Kantor Gallery, the Hames Goodman Gallery, the Allan Stone Gallery, and the Smith College Museum of Art.
-Most of the exhibitions lasted for 3 weeks to one month.
-Most recent exhibition, De Kooning: Five Decades, took place in Mnuchin Gallery, New York City from April 19 till June 15, 2019.
+Most of the exhibitions lasted for three weeks to one month.

+In 2002, The Museum of Contemporary Art (MOCA), Los Angeles organized Willem de Kooning featuring 65 works on paper created between 1938 and 1955.
+The exhibit was shown at MOCA 10 February–5 May 2002, San Francisco Museum of Modern Art 27 June–8 September 2002, and the National Gallery of Art, Washington, D.C.
+September 29, 2002–January 5, 2003.
+The exhibition was curated by Paul Schimmel and Cornelia Butler.